 - Account Deletions

-Note: If a Tibia account is deleted, any remaining Premium Scrolls or Premium Time it contained when the deletion entry was made is lost and cannot be compensated for.
+Note: If a Tibia account is deleted, any remaining and already activated Premium Time or Tibia Coin packages it contained when the deletion entry was made is lost and cannot be compensated for.